SchroedingersBit/PfortGTPanama/programming/OverallRace/README.md

 ```

 ## ControlRC.h
 This header file contains all the logic for the car and ensures that the measured values are updated and calculated at the right time.
-This logic then passes on the new speeds and adjustments to the steering.
+This logic then passes on the new adjustments to the steering.

 ```c++
 //Include the required libraries.